-Vitamin A deficiencies often manifest in the eyes.
-And this makes sense, since beta carotene—a precursor to vitamin A—is often recommended for optimal eye health.
+Vitamin A deficiencies often manifest in the eyes, which makes sense since beta carotene—a precursor to vitamin A—is often recommended for optimal eye health.

 According to the World Health Organization (WHO), vitamin A deficiency is the leading cause of preventable blindness among adolescents, particularly in developing countries.
 They estimate that up to 500,000 vitamin A-deficient children lose their sight annually.

 If you get diagnosed with anemia—or a red blood cell deficiency—and you're not sure what the root cause is, you should consider getting your vitamin A levels checked.
-The National Institutes of Health (NIH) Office of Dietary Supplements notes that "people with vitamin A deficiency… tend to have low iron status, which can lead to anemia."
+The NIH Office of Dietary Supplements notes that "people with vitamin A deficiency… tend to have low iron status, which can lead to anemia."

-However, if you discover that a deficiency is the cause of your anemia, there are ways to get better.
-One 2013 meta-analysis published in the journal Nutrients concluded that vitamin A supplements can both prevent iron deficiency anemia and reverse it.
+If you discover that a deficiency is the cause of your anemia, one 2013 meta-analysis published in the journal Nutrients concluded that vitamin A supplements can both prevent iron deficiency anemia and reverse it.

 Vitamin B Deficiency Symptoms

 According to Richards, many patients with a B12 deficiency also experience dizziness.
-That's because, as with a vitamin A deficiency, having a vitamin B deficiency can lead to anemia, which reduces the number of healthy red blood cells in the body and disrupts the flow of oxygen to the brain.
+That's because, as with vitamin A, having a vitamin B deficiency can lead to anemia, which reduces the number of healthy red blood cells in the body and disrupts the flow of oxygen to the brain.